mhuot/hl7-eh-fab/README.md

 # HL7 MLLP → Kafka → Azure Event Hubs → Microsoft Fabric

+> ⚠️ **POC/Lab Only**: This project is intended for learning and demonstration purposes.
+It is not production-ready.
+See [Security Considerations](#security-considerations) before deploying.

 ## Overview
 This project demonstrates a healthcare data streaming pipeline:
 - HL7 v2.x messages ingested via MLLP on AKS